 6. Don’t Push Your Agenda All the Time

 Yes, I know, everything we do is supposed to result in making a sale.

 But, if you instrumentalize your prospects in such a way and observe them only as ATM machines, you won’t get very far.

 Your potential customers will see through you and understand that you’re not genuinely interested in helping them.

 So, instead of building your entire narrative around your product and why it’s so great, you should change your perspective and include your prospects in it.

-In a nutshell, I was there to help him and I never insisted on his making a purchase, and my “reliable advisor” approach paid off in the end.
+In a nutshell, I was there to help him and I never insisted on him making a purchase, and my “reliable advisor” approach paid off in the end.

+Hitting your sales goals can be quite an endeavor.
+But it’s not impossible to achieve it and maintain the same level of success at all times.
 This list of activities is essential if you want to crush your sales goals and hit your quota, so make sure to follow and adjust it to your business.
-If you need any advice on the topic, feel free to get in touch with us.